Usher (musician): Politics and activism

 In 2007, Usher launched his campaign in "Change in the South" in Atlanta, Georgia on the campus of Georgia Tech in support of then presidential hopeful Barack Obama.
 Obama asked Usher to serve as National Co-chair for his voter registration campaign "Vote for Change".
 Doing more groundwork for Obama the following year Usher and Kerry Washington would lead a rally on the campus of South Carolina State University in Orangeburg, S.C.
 In 2008, Usher supported the Service Nation campaign, serving as the Service Nation Youth Chair.
 Usher stated "As an artist, I am often recognized for the music I make and the performances I give.
 I'm blessed to have had the opportunity to be a part of many incredible moments.
 But this is the work that inspires me, empowering young people to become active in their communities".
 Usher also released an exclusive song "Hush" that was influenced by social issues and voting, In the video he features a motivational Barack Obama speech.
 Usher performed "Higher Ground" alongside Stevie Wonder and Shakira at the 2009 presidential inauguration at the Lincoln Memorial and the National Mall in Washington, D.C., on January 18, 2009.
 He continued to endorse Obama in 2012 and supported on the 2012 reelection campaign.

-On September 13, 2014, Usher and Bill Clinton held a special campaign event for Georgia U.S. Senate candidate Michelle Nunn.
-Dunn was honored for her work with the Points of Light Foundation at a charity event in 2010 and has been a semiregular attendee at Clinton Foundation events since 2009.
+On September 13, 2014, Usher and Bill Clinton held a special campaign event for Georgia US Senate candidate Michelle Nunn.
+Nunn was honored for her work with the Points of Light Foundation at a charity event in 2010 and has been a semiregular attendee at Clinton Foundation events since 2009.
 Usher's New Look Foundation also awarded Clinton its Service Legacy Award in 2010.